 Stackato's polyglot and infrastructure agnostic capabilities help you avoid vendor lock-in with any infrastructure or cloud provider.
 In addition, you're never locked-in to Stackato either.
 You can export all data from Stackato at any time in standard formats (as well as import data into Stackato).

-Get applications to market faster: Simply push from the desktop using the Cloud Foundry or Stackato CLI, deploy from Komodo IDE or Eclipse STS, or deploy directly from the App Store.
+Get applications to market faster: Simply push from the desktop using the Cloud Foundry or Stackato CLI, the Cloud Foundry Jenkins Plugin, or deploy directly from the App Store.
 Stackato automatically configures the environment and required dependencies and deploys your application to a Docker container in a Stackato DEA.

 Stackato saves you time and money and allows you to get your application to market faster by enabling an IT-as-a-Service model that features automatic middleware configuration and scaling capabilities.